-The formation and evolution of galaxies at high redshift strongly determined the progression of the epoch of reionization (EoR).
-The hierarchical model for structure formation provides a scenario where small dark matter halos ( $\approx 10^6 M{\odot}$ ) at $z \approx 30$ reached a critical temperature to agglomerate baryons, and formed stars (Tegmark et al. 1997), initially metal-free (POP III).
+The formation and evolution of galaxies at high redshift strongly determined the progression of the Epoch of Reionization (EoR).
+The hierarchical model for the structure formation provides a scenario where small dark matter halos ($\sim 10^6 M{\odot}$) at $z \sim 30$ reached a critical temperature to agglomerate baryons, and formed stars (Tegmark et al. 1997), initially metal-free (POPIII).
 However, these first stars evolved and consumed their fuel quickly and produced the first supernova explosions.
-With them, the chemical pollution of the intergalactic medium (IGM) began (Matteucci & Calura 2005).
-Consequently, a new generation of stars (POP II) formed the first black holes in the Universe.
-Interestingly, metals in POP II stars supplied an additional cooling source; therefore, these structures were less massive and had longer lives than metal-free stars.
-The interaction of the collapsed systems in the Universe and the IGM is described through feedback models that account for winds that spread out chemical elements and vary the ionization state of free hydrogen.
+With them, the chemical pollution of the intergalactic medium (IGM) began (Matteucci &